AllYourBot/hostedgpt/README.md

 Every time you pull new changes down, kill docker (if it's running) and re-run:
 `docker compose up --build` This will ensure your local app picks up changes to Gemfile, migrations, and docker config.

+NOTE: Please do not use DATABASE_URL when running with docker in development.
+The application will automatically configure the database for you.
+If your need to modify the database configuration for development, you can change the HOSTED_DB_* environment variables in a `.env` file.

 #### Alternatively, you can skip Docker

 HostedGPT requires these services to be running: